dalong0514/selfstudy/009文章汇总/20240618Is-a-Judge-of-Knowledge-Shipwrecked-by-the-Laughter-of-the-Gods.md

 Second, since antiquity, rational mathematical arguments have shown that the ratio of a circle's circumference to its diameter（pi）does not depend on the particular circle chosen.
 Experience obtained by measuring the circumferences and diameters of numerous circles might also lead one to conjecture that the ratio of a circle's circumference to its diameter does not depend on the particular circle chosen.
 However, it is not possible to establish this solely by experience, due to inesscapable measurement error（no measurement is truly exact), and also to the impossibility of measuring all circles.
 So if we accept ‘All knowledge comes solely from experience', then an essential fact in mathematics, science and engineering that affects everyday life would not be knowledge.
 Few would consider this an acceptable conclusion.

-Euclid

-Euclid taking a measured approach to knowledge
+Fiure: Euclid taking a measured approach to knowledge

 Detractors of experience as a source of knowledge cite deficiencies analogous to those I listed for divine revelation as a source of knowledge.
 For example, we have all been deceived by experiences.
 Optical illusions, such as water appearing to flow uphill, are common in amusement parks.
 Magicians and con-men make their livings by creating deceptive experiences.
 So not all experiences are reliable.
 This idea is supported in an extreme sense by the Buddhist concept that ‘all is illusion', and by Western writers such as Edgar Allen Poe（1809-1849), who wrote："All that we see or seem is but a dream within a dream."